zranger1/Flamecaster/README.md

 ## FlameCaster Art-Net Router for Pixelblaze
-Extremely(!) early pre-alpha version.
+Extremely(!) early Alpha version.

 Receives data packets over Art-Net and distributes them via websockets to one or more Pixelblazes

-This is very much a work in progress.
+This is a work in progress.
 You are welcome to try it out, and I would love to hear your feedback, but please check back frequently for updates, and be aware that it is not yet ready for production use.

-### State of the Project - 2/27/2024
+### State of the Project
+##### Art-Net -> Pixelblaze works
-- **Art-Net -> Pixelblaze routing is working.** The good news - You can send Art-Net data from your lighting application to FlameCaster, and on to your Pixelblazes.
+The good news - You can send Art-Net data from your lighting application to FlameCaster, and on to your Pixelblazes.
 At this point, routing is quite reliable, even as Pixelblazes and Art-Net sources come and go at random.
-- **Configuration tools are not baked yet.**  To configure the system, you need to hand-edit the JSON in the config.conf file.
-If you understand how Art-Net works, it's mostly self-explanatory, but it requires a fair amount of patience - it's very easy to misplace a comma or bracket in the JSON.
-- **The web UI is being slowly carved from mammoth bones, with stone tools!**  Currently, you can see device status, and view the configuration, but loading and saving configurations is not yet implemented.
+There is still work to be done to see if we can improve frame rates for Pixelblazes with large (>500) numbers of pixels.
+This appears to have to do with the number and size of websocket messages being sent.

+##### Web UI
+There's a Web UI!
+You can view and configure Flamecaster from your tablet, phone, etc.  It still has a few features to be added though.
+For one thing, it doesn't help you with Art-Net universe and channel numbering yet, so you will have to do a little arithmetic to get set up correctly.
+(From the "Pixelblazes" panel, double click on a Pixelblaze, or select it and press the "Art-Net" button to see the Art-Net universe and channel settings.

+##### Documentation
+There will be actual documentation someday.
+I promise.
+If you're familiar with Pixelblaze and Art-Net, it's mostly self-explanatory though.

 ### Requirements